joshmurr/dip-ai-comp-futures/week_11_audio/README.md

 # Audio

+## Jukebox

 We are going to have a play with Jukebox which is another mega massive pretrained model from Open-AI.
-Jukebox is a [VQ-VAE]() (which is proving to be a very versatile model, it is often also used with CLIP to generate images, like the one above).
+Jukebox is a [VQ-VAE]() (which is proving to be a very versatile model, it is often also used with CLIP to generate images).
 Open-AI do some clever stuff like training at different resolutions to learn high, medium and low level features of the music.

 ![Resolutions](./images/1.png)